hashim-salah-alden/Anywher-Task/README.md

 * use mui components and Tailwind css for styling

+* using react testing Library  and Jest for testing